anilsimha13/core-react/README.md

 #### **Hooks**

 - useState()
-  - To create state variable
+  - To create local state variable
+  - Never use it conditionally
+  - Always use it at the top level of the component
+  - Do not forget to import it from React
 - useEffect()
   - When [ ] is empty, it runs only once after the initial render (componentDidMount)
   - When there is a variable inside [var], it runs after the initial render and whenever the variable changes (componentDidUpdate)